tum-pbs/pbdl-book/diffphys-examples.md

-## Backpropagation through Solver Steps
+## Backpropagation through solver steps

 Now that we have all this machinery set up, a good question to ask is:
 *"How much does training with a differentiable physics simulator really improve things?